savonet/book/quickstart.md

 It begins with a description of the operator, followed by its type, category and parameters.
-Here, the type indicates that it is a function taking three arguments and returning a source with at least one audio channel and no audio or midi channel.
+Here, the type indicates that it is a function taking three arguments and returning a source with any number of audio, video and midi channels.
 The three arguments are indicated in the type and detailed after:

 - the first argument is a string labeled `id`: this is the name which will be displayed in the logs,